roryprimrose/roryprimrose.github.io/_posts/2018/2018-05-29-logging-exceptions-to-sentry.md

 }
 ```

 Any ILogger instance created with the factory will now send exceptions to Sentry.
-The way this works is that any log message that contains a ```System.Exception``` parameter will be sent to Sentry.
-All other log messages will be ignored by this logging provider.
+Any log message without an exception will be ignored by this logging provider.

 ## Custom properties

 Exceptions in .Net often contain additional information that is not included in the ```Exception.Message``` property.
 Some good examples of this are ```SqlException``` and the Azure ```StorageException```.
 This information is additional metadata about the error which is critical to identifying the error.
 Unfortunately most logging systems will only log the exception stacktrace and message.
 The result is an error report that is not actionable.

 One of the advantages of ```RavenClient``` is that ```System.Exception.Data``` is serialized and sent in the error report to Sentry.
 What is missing is the ability to record any other custom exception properties.
-The Divergic.Logging.Sentry package will cater for this by adding each custom property to the Data property using the exception type and property name as the dictionary key.
-The value will be added as is for value types and strings.
-All other reference types will be JSON encoded when stored in the Data property.
+The Divergic.Logging.Sentry package caters for this by adding each custom exception property to the Data property so that it will be sent to Sentry.

 Consider the following exception.